belkinsa/GrailvilleSouthSideWetlands/README.md

 > Our floating wetlands in the “little” pond were designed to help it come back to life, using a natural method—following the same science behind Grailville’s Constructed Wetlands—to clear up the water.
 The plants grow root systems which float in the pond and act as filters and use conversion to help reduce the nitrogen and phosphorus levels and replenish the water with oxygen.
 Each spring volunteers prepare and install the wetlands which are then removed and “wintered” in October.

 ## What does the repo contain?

 The repo contains the data for the Grailville Wetlands Project.

 ## What tools are used?

-* A simple pond testing kit that tests pH, Ammonia, Nitrate, and Phosphate
+* A simple pond testing kit that tests pH, Ammonia, Nitrite, and Phosphate
 * Cups for sample collection
 * Metal stick with a cup holder on one end for sample collection help
 * LibreOffice Calc for data analysis